-During the lockdown, we’re running free online Aikido sessions on Zoom – Thursdays 6pm – 6.50pm BST – everyone welcome, beginners to advanced.
+During the Covid pandemic we are helping people by running free online Aikido sessions on Zoom – on Wednesdays 5.50pm – 6.50pm GMT – everyone welcome, beginners to advanced.

 Please email us for the link and password.